sidhu-patil/delta_to_html/README.md

   - Indent
   - Text Direction

-## Problematics Elements
-Currently, these elements are have few multiple style property problem due to flutter_quill delta output we will fixed this as soon as posible:
-  - Blockquote
-  - Text Alignment
-  - Header
-  - List
-  - Code Block
-  - Indent
-  - Text Direction

 ## Not Supported
 Does not support the following elements, because flutter_quill does not support them: